Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

-PNC is a contract requirement about how liability coverage should respond relative to the GC’s or owner’s insurance, subject to policy wording and endorsements.
+In brief: PNC is about how your coverage responds relative to the hiring party's insurance, subject to policy wording and endorsements.

-1. Primary: Your policy responds first (for covered claims tied to your work)
+• Primary: Your policy responds first, for covered claims tied to your work.

-2. Noncontributory: Their policy is not expected to share in the loss at the same time, when the contract and coverage apply
+• Noncontributory: Their policy is not expected to share in the loss at the same time, when the contract and coverage apply.

 This is not legal advice.
 Requirements vary by contract, project, and carrier, and the actual outcome depends on policy language and claim facts.